stackus/ftgogo/README.md

 #### Mono-repository

 This demonstration application is a mono-repository for the Golang services.
-I chose to use as few additional frameworks as possible so you'll find there is also quite a bit of shared code in packages under `/shared-go`
+I chose to use as few additional frameworks as possible, so you'll find there is also quite a bit of shared code in packages under `/shared-go`

 > `/shared-go` is named the way it is because I intended to build one of the services in another language.
 I didn't but left the name the way it was.

+#### Always start with a Monolith

+Before developing an application using microservices the strongly suggested advice is to start with a monolith.
+Whether you have a legacy monolith application or are starting a new application the last step before microservices is to refactor or design the monolith to be loosely-coupled.

+The service capabilities can all be run together in a loosely-coupled monolith to demonstrate what that might look like.

 #### Type Registration